pedrowindisch/StravaSharp/README.md

 So far, the library only supports a few endpoints of the Strava API.
 I plan to add more endpoints in the future, as well as improve the existing ones.

+## ...NuGet package?

+The library is not yet available as a NuGet package.
+I don't plan to publish it, as it was created as a learning project.
+However, you can clone the repository and build the library yourself.

 ## Resources

 - [Strava API documentation](https://developers.strava.com/docs/reference/)